 Adobe Photoshop is the industry standard image manipulation tool.
 Whether you're a photographer, designer, or graphic artist, you need to know Photoshop to succeed in today's digital world.
-This class will teach you not only how to use the program. but how to create high-quality art using photographs, and Photoshop's drawing, painting and design tools to help you make your ideas a reality.
+This class will teach you how to use the program to create high-quality art.
+You'll use Photoshop's drawing, painting and design tools with scans, photos and drawings to help you make your ideas a reality.
 SC

-0152 MW 9:00-11:20am CC3-314 Corlew, C Semester
+0152 MW 9:00-11:20am CC3-314 Corlew.
+C